 The park is worth a visit, though.
 The beach area nestled between cliffs is very pretty, the water is swimmable, and searching for fossils makes for a nice activity while you’re enjoying a beach day.
 It’s about a two-mile hike through woods and marsh areas to the beach and cliffs, which adds some extra recreation and neat nature sights to an outing there, but also extra effort, which is something to keep in mind with little ones and/or strollers in tow.

 Calvert Cliffs State Park is open daily, sunrise to sunset.
-Admission is $5-7 per vehicle (more for non-residents).
+Admission is $5 per vehicle for Calvert County residents, $7 for non-residents).
 There are restrooms near the parking lot and portable toilets along the trail close to the beach.
 There are no concessions, so BYO food and drinks.